 - Is there something else that is so unique it isn’t listed?

-If you don’t know if your congregation has a story, but you are curious to find one, consider:
+If you don’t know if your community of faith has a story but you are curious to find one, consider

-- Coaching.
-Let us help you unveil stories that you might not even know exist that are being told within your congregation.
+- Coaching: Let us help you unveil stories that you might not even know exist that are being told within your community of faith.

-Would you like to be part of the excitement of Embracing the Spirit or have your presbytery or Conference take part in an Innovation Workshop?
+Would you like to be part of the excitement of Embracing the Spirit or have your community of faith or regional council take part in an Innovation Workshop?
 New ideas are guaranteed.

-For more information or to book your Innovation Workshop, please contact embracingthespirit [at] united-church.ca
+For more information or to book your Innovation Workshop, please contact embracingthespirit.united-church.ca.

 Social Innovation Challenges